rule

 Text 9-10

-The perfected, the ones of knowledge, the apelike [the warriors of Râma], the ones of superpower, the venerable ones, the ghostly [the keepers of wealth], the demoniac [the guardians], the reciters [the 'brothers of Garuda'], the best experts [the 'snakes'] and all followers of the demigods, glorifying and praising covered the residence of Aditi with flowers [compare 6.7: 2-8 and 5.5: 21-22].
+The perfected souls, the souls of knowledge, the apelike [the warriors of Râma], those of superpower, the venerable souls, the treasure keepers, the benevolent, the reciters [the 'brothers of Garuda'], the greatest experts [the 'snakes'] and all the followers of the demigods, glorifying, dancing and praising, covered the residence of Aditi with flowers [compare 6.7: 2-8 and 5.5: 21-22].

 Text 11

 Aditi upon seeing Him, the Supreme Personality of Godhead who was conceived in happiness and had taken birth from her own womb, was struck with wonder about Him having accepted a body out of His own spiritual potency and also Kas'yapa exclaimed to it in great wonder: 'All glory, all glory' [jaya jaya!].
+(Vedabase)

 Text 12

 The transcendental body that the Lord had assumed, complete with ornaments and weapons, can materially not be perceived but had appeared spiritually; it immediately disappeared the next moment and right before their eyes saw they how He whose exploits are all wonderful, manifested Himself, like an actor in a theater, in the form of a brahmin dwarf [Vâmana].
+(Vedabase)

 Text 13

-Seeing Him a brahmacârî [a celibate student] dwarf made the great rishis very happy, and keeping front with the founding father Kas'yapa, they performed all the ceremonies [like the jâta-karma birthday ceremony].
+Seeing Him as a brahmacârî dwarf made the great rishis very happy, and thus performed they, with the founding father Kas'yapa as their lead, all the ceremonies [like the jâta-karma birthday ceremony].
 (Vedabase)

 Text 14